NorthernWidget-Skunkworks/Project-Haar/README.md

 <!-- ![Lab fridge test](Documentation/images/Haar_T9602_vent_test_lab_fridge.png)

 ***Response-time testing.*** *Our initial tests demonstrate that, with the vent detached, the Haar exhibits sensitivity and response time similar to the [T9602 temperature and relative humidity sensor](https://www.amphenol-sensors.com/images/stories/moisture-humidity/main-T9602-Mod-4.png).
 With the vent cap on, this response is dampened significantly.* -->
 This sensor was tested for using an impulse for each variable (temperature, pressure, humidity) and for each housing type (closed, open).
 The details of each of these evaluations can be found in the testing documentation: [Temperature](Testing/Temperature/README.md), [Pressure](Testing/Pressure/README.md), [Humidity](Testing/Humidity/README.md).
-A summary of these results is presented here.
+A summary of these results, along with visuals of the step response, is presented here.

 Approximate time to equilibrium for each variable and sensor type
 | **Sensor** | Temperature | Pressure | Humidity |